Photo 17 - The Man With The Telescope.

 Photo 32 - The Milkman Delivers

-I’d imagine that this photograph dates from the 1930's.
-At the forefront of the image stands the central figure of the milkman, his sturdy cart drawn by a patient donkey, laden with a metal milk churn.
-He is the embodiment of reliability, a fixture of the community, faithfully delivering his goods door to door.
-Yet, as routine as his task may seem, there's an element of unpredictability lurking in the background – a large dog, its keen eyes fixed on the milkman's posterior, perhaps contemplating an opportunistic nip.
+I’d imagine that this photograph dates from the 1930s.
+At the forefront stands the central figure of the milkman, his sturdy cart drawn by a patient donkey and laden with a metal milk churn.
+He is the very image of reliability — a fixture of the community, faithfully delivering his goods door to door.
+Yet, as routine as his task may seem, there’s an element of unpredictability in the background: a large dog, its keen eyes fixed on the milkman’s posterior, perhaps contemplating an opportunistic nip.

-As the milkman makes his rounds, a group of villagers engage in idle chatter, their discussions ranging from the mundane to the speculative.
-Three men, their faces weathered by years of toil and wisdom gained, debate the future of transportation in Dunmore.
-Will the motorcars, a novelty of the cities, ever find their way to this sleepy fishing village?
-It's a topic of intrigue, sparking both curiosity and scepticism among the locals.
+As the milkman makes his rounds, a group of villagers engage in idle chatter, their talk drifting easily between the mundane and the speculative.
+Three men, their faces weathered by years of labour and local wisdom, debate the future of transportation in Dunmore.
+Will the motorcar — that novelty of the cities — ever find its way to this sleepy fishing village?
+The question stirs both curiosity and scepticism among the locals.

-And speaking of the land, even the by-products of the animals are attended to with care.
-Along the edge of the footpath, horse and donkey dung is neatly swept into a tidy pile, proof of the diligence and pride of the villagers in maintaining the cleanliness of their streets.
+Even the by-products of village life are attended to with care.
+Along the edge of the footpath, horse and donkey dung has been neatly swept into a tidy pile — evidence of the quiet pride taken in keeping the streets clean and orderly.

 Photo 33 - Stapleton & Harneys